ae6rt/decap/web/README.md

-## Aftomato Web Service
+## Decap Web Service

-This is the core web service for Aftomato.
+This is the core web service for Decap.
 It receives post commit hooks from Stash, Github, and Bitbucket, parses those events and launches a new build in the build container accordingly.